Hurricane Erika (2003): Impact

 In Mexico, Hurricane Erika primarily affected the states of Tamaulipas and Nuevo León, but also had effects on Coahuila as well.
 Rainfall peaked at 6.71 in in Magueyes in Tamaulipas.
 Several other locations reported over 3 in, including 4.02 in in Cerro Prieto, which was the maximum amount in the state of Nuevo León, and 3.42 in in Monterrey, where 30 people were injured.
 Sustained winds peaked at 40 mph in San Fernando, where a gust of 65 mph was also reported.
 The heavy rainfall resulted in severe flooding and mudslides, blocking several highways in northeastern Mexico.
 In Matamoros, the storm damaged roofs and cars.
 Moderate winds snapped tree branches and spread debris across roads, though locals considered the storm minor.
 In the Nuevo León city of Montemorelos, two people died when they were swept away after they drove their truck across a partially flooded bridge.
 Throughout Mexico, 20,000 people were left without power due to the storm.
-The remnant circulation produced heavy amounts of precipitation in western Mexico and Baja California.
+The remnant circulation produced heavy amounts of precipitation in western Mexico and on the Baja California peninsula.